Flatiron Hot! Gamer: What does Nintendo’s Future Hold?

 So where does that leave us now?
 With the Wii U basically dead in the water and the 3DS, though a success overall, approaching the sunset of its lifespan, we’re currently in the midst of a massive game drought from Nintendo.
 With the exception of the 3DS title Pokémon Sun and Moon, Nintendo really doesn’t have any remotely exciting games coming out for the rest of 2016.
 It has been confirmed that the NX and its games will be revealed at some point in the coming months, but we still have no idea when that is.

 But why I am I telling you all this?
-The reason is that I’ve watched all these things cause Nintendo’s reputation to sink like a rock.
+The reason is that I’ve watched all these things cause the gaming company’s reputation to sink like a rock.
 Not too long ago, it seemed like Nintendo could do no wrong.
 But currently, it is widely seen by gamers as the incompetent company that always disappoints its fans, the laughing stock of the entire gaming industry.
 On Nintendo-related videos and editorials, you’ll find endless comments like these: “Nintendo is dead,” “Nintendo has fallen from grace,” “I’ve lost all faith in Nintendo,” “Nintendo: killing its franchises one by one.”
 It’s truly sad to see this company that used to be so universally beloved now have a relentless swarm of doom and gloom constantly surrounding it.

 But here’s the good news: I think Nintendo has a bright future ahead of it.
-Some people are being pretty pessimistic about the NX, but I have confidence that the company has learned from its mistakes and will deliver on this console.
-And better yet, they’re expanding beyond just video games: mobile apps (two of which are already released), attractions in Universal Studios, and movies based on their franchises have all been confirmed to be in the works.
+Some people are being pretty pessimistic about the NX, but I have confidence that the company has learned from its mistakes and will deliver on this new console.
+And better yet, they’re expanding beyond just video games: mobile apps (two of which have been already released), attractions in Universal Studios, and even movies based on their franchises have all been confirmed to be in the works.
 I’m just anxious to get to that point so we can finally see Nintendo shed that negative stigma they continue to be stuck with.

 Nintendo hasn’t lost their magic.
 They just haven’t used it in a while.
 Actually, even that’s not true—they are using it, and were’e going to see it again soon.